How to help your employees be resilient

 - Develop your employee assistance program.
 Does your health plan and employee assistance program have accessible and affordable options for employees?

 - Encourage employees to build their own resilience.
-According to the Bounce Back Project, there are five pillars of resilience: self-awareness, mindfulness, relationships, and self-care.
+According to the Bounce Back Project, there are five pillars of resilience: self-awareness, mindfulness, relationships, self-care, and purpose.
 How can you encourage employees to take advantage of these areas?

 “Multiple surveys during the past 16 months have shown the impact of the pandemic and other world events on people's mental health.
 People are more stressed, anxious, and have higher rates of depression than before the pandemic,” Hill says.
 “Workplaces can have a powerful protective effect by implementing policies and practices that help build resilience by providing safe environments both physically and psychologically.”